michaelcohen716/mitty/README.md

 ![add to home](./src/assets/addtohomescreen.jpg)

+> Note: On iOS, you'll likely need to press the 'Share' button on your browser to see the 'Add to Home Screen' functionality

 <br/>

 Give Mitty a name (we would recommend 'Mitty', but the beauty of PWAs is that you can do whatever you want)